woocommerce/woocommerce/plugins/woocommerce-blocks/docs/releases/handling-releases.md

     -   Test updating plugin from previous version.

 _Outcome_: **Customers can install/update via WPORG; WPORG plugin page is up to date**.

+**If GitHub tag only was created:**

+- Checkout the tag and smoke test to verify everything works as expected.

 ### After release